andrewstarritt/andrewstarritt.github.io/acai_release_notes.md

 Fixed up the total stuff up with the initilisation of an internal ACAI::Client private data class.
-This updated avoids segmentation faults on platforms such as CentOS Stream 8 and Rocky Linux (however I got-away-with-it on CebtOS 7).
+This updated avoids segmentation faults on platforms such as CentOS Stream 8 and Rocky Linux (however I got-away-with-it on CentOS 7).

 Also now store the PV's hostname:port using a standard string (as opposed to a traditional char buffer).

 The obsolete ACAI_MAX_PVNAME_LENGTH macro has been removed.

 ### <span style='color:#00aa88'>1.7.1</span>